 (10) perform other duties at the direction of the Commission or the Supreme Court.

 (c) Appointment of Attorneys to Assist Disciplinary Counsel.
 The Supreme Court may appoint such additional regular members of the South Carolina Bar as it deems appropriate to assist the disciplinary counsel in performing disciplinary counsel's duties under this rule.
-Subject to such policies as the Office of Finance and Personnel of the Judicial Department may establish, these attorneys shall be reimbursed for reasonable and necessary expenses incurred pursuant to their duties.
+Subject to such policies as the Office of Fiscal Services of the Judicial Branch may establish, these attorneys shall be reimbursed for reasonable and necessary expenses incurred pursuant to their duties.